Kattumannarkoil

-Kattumannarkoil is a panchayat town and taluk headquarters in Cuddalore district in the Indian state of Tamil Nadu.
-Kattumannarkoil Town Panchayat constituted in 1892.
-The town is coming under the administrative territory of Cuddalore District.
-The town extends over an area of 19.425 km^{2}.
-The town is situated along 25 km South West of Chidambaram and lies on the Chidambaram - Coimbatore Highway and 25 km East of Srimushnam and a similar distance north-east of Gangaikonda Cholapuram.
-The Place is considered as the birthplace of one of the great Vaishnavate Acharya Nathamuni and Yamunacharya.
-As Lord Vishnu came here as King ‘Mannan’ to hold the hand of Mahalakshmi; and later asked Nathamunigal to share the Divya Prabandham and the Vaishnava Sampradayam to the world at large, he was referred to as ‘ Kattum – Mannan – Aanaar’ (the Lord who came as a king and showed the direction to Nathamuni) and the town later became Kattu Mannar.
-The place historic name was Veeranarayanapuram.
+Kattumannarkoil is a municipality town and taluk headquarters in Cuddalore district of the Indian state of Tamil Nadu.
+The Kattumannarkoil Town Panchayat was constituted in 1892 and falls under the administrative jurisdiction of Cuddalore District.
+The town covers an area of 19.425 km^{2}.
+The town lies on the Chidambaram–Coimbatore Highway, 25 km southwest of Chidambaram, 25 km east of Srimushnam and 25 km northeast of Gangaikonda Cholapuram.
+The town is the birthplace of the Sri Vaishnava theologians (Acharya) Nathamuni and Yamunacharya.
+The town's derives from a local legend in which Lord Vishnu appeared as a King (Mannan) to marry Mahalakshmi and instruct Nathamuni to propagate the Naalayira Divya Prabandham.
+The deity was called Kattum Mannan Aanaar (the king who guides), from which the name Kattumannarkoil evolved.
+The town's historical name is Veeranarayanapuram.

 Demographics

-As of 2001 India census, Kattumannarkoil had a population of 22,683.
-Males constitute 51% of the population and females 49%.
-Kattumannarkoil has an average literacy rate of 76%, higher than the national average of 59.5%: male literacy is 82%, and female literacy is 71%.
-In Kattumannarkoil, 11% of the population is under 6 years of age.
+As of the 2001 Indian census, Kattumannarkoil had a population of 22,683.
+Males constituted 51% of the population, and females 49%.
+The town had an average literacy rate of 76%, higher than the national average of 59.5%; male literacy was 82%, and female literacy was 71%.
+Children under six years of age made up 11% of the population.

 Climate

-Like most of coastal Tamil Nadu, the areas adjoining Veeranam tank has a sub-tropical climate receiving most of the rainfall during the North-East monsoons from Oct - Dec.

-Hot weather prevails in the summer months from March to June, and the maximum temperature varies from 30 to 38 °C. Being close to the coast cyclones that strike the area have a profound impact, resulting in heavy rains.
-Two rainfall monitoring stations are located in Veeranam Tank one at its right bank i.e. Kattumannarkoil and another at left bank i.e. Sethiathope.
-The average rainfall in these stations is more than the state average of 950 mm.
-During the last 18 years the average annual rainfall in Kattumannarkoil is 1025 mm.
-In Sethiathope, the average annual rainfall during the last 25 years is 1273 mm.
-But due to the vagaries of the North-East monsoon, Veeranam tank often has to depend on water from Mettur dam.
+Like most of coastal Tamil Nadu, the area surrounding the Veeranam Tank has a subtropical climate, receiving most of its rainfall during the northeast monsoon from October to December.
+Hot weather prevails during the summer months from March to June, with maximum temperatures ranging from 30 to 38 °C. Due to its proximity to the coast, cyclones frequently bring heavy rainfall to the area.
+Two rainfall monitoring stations operate along the Veeranam Tank: one on the right bank at Kattumannarkoil, and another on the left bank at Sethiathope.
+Average annual rainfall recorded at these stations exceeds the Tamil Nadu state average of 950 mm.
+Over an eighteen-year period, the average annual rainfall at Kattumannarkoil was 1,025 mm, while Sethiathope recorded an annual average of 1,273 mm over twenty-five years.
+Due to variations in the northeast monsoon, the Veeranam Tank often relies on water released from the Mettur Dam.